Abdelilah Hafidi

-Abdelilah Hafidi (born 30 January 1992) is a Moroccan professional footballer who plays as a attacking midfielder for Raja CA and the Morocco national team.
+Abdelilah Hafidi (born 30 January 1992) is a Moroccan professional footballer who plays as an attacking midfielder for Raja CA and the Morocco national team.
 He started his professional career playing for Raja CA.

-Career

-Club
+Club career

 During the 2011–12 Botola season, Hafidi was one of a few Raja CA B players who were called up to the first team as part of the team's board members plan, which sought to solve the team's financial difficulties by giving the chance to its young players to integrate into the first team.
 Hafidi made 11 appearances during that season.
 However, he did not play for most of the season, but still managed to score 3 goals in the Botola; 2 goals against Chabab Massira (4–1) and 1 goal against KAC Kenitra (5–2).
 Raja ended a disappointing 2011–12 season as fourth in the ranking of the Botola, which secured them a place in the Arab Champions League.

 During the 2012–13 pre-season transfer window, Raja CA's new president, Mohamed Boudrika, signed the Moroccan coach, Mohamed Fakhir.
 The latter made some meaningful changes to the team's squad.
 However, Hafidi was not released as Fakhir was convinced that the young player has a substantial individual talent.
 As a result, Hafidi imposed himself as an indispensable player in the team, despite his young age.
 Furthermore, he played an important role in the front line of the team, during all 5 matches of the Moroccan Cup Coupe du Trône, by scoring 3 goals in 3 consecutive matches, against Hassania Agadir (2–1), KACM (0–1) and Wydad Casablanca (1–3).
 Consequently, Raja won the Cup for the seventh time in its history, after beating AS FAR in the final, by penalty shoot-outs (4–5), following a score of (0–0) in the match.